 5 min read

 There were a few reasons behind this.
 First, we’ve taken a lot of care to make a product that could be used by vegans and vegetarians.
-Because B12 comes from meat, fish, and dairy, research shows that (unsurprisingly) vegans and vegetarians are often deficient in B12.
+Because B12 comes from meat, fish, and dairy, research shows that (unsurprisingly) vegans and vegetarians can have a hard time getting adequate vitamin B12.
 Some foods (breakfast cereals) have added B12 (fortified), but not everyone eats these foods.
-So from that perspective alone, it seemed like we’d be missing the point to leave it out.
-In addition, it turns out that even the general population can be low in B12.
-Pregnant women, people over 50, and people taking certain medications or dealing with certain digestive disorders (like celiac) are particularly at risk.
-Another reason was to balance our folate since they work together in the body.
+So from that perspective alone, it seemed like we’d be missing the point to leave it out.*

 The most common form of B12 is cyanocobalamin.
-It’s been around the longest, and is very cheap for vitamin companies to buy.
-And here’s an interesting fact—cyanocobalamin contains a cyanide molecule that, while not especially harmful in the small dose you see in vitamins, probably isn’t something you want in your body.
-Your body actually has to get rid of it to access the B12.
-In other words, this form isn’t bioactive—our cells have to convert cyanocobalamin to the active forms (methylcobalamin and adenosylcobalamin), a complicated process that is not always efficient.
+It’s been around the longest, but might not be the most efficient form for the body.
 Luckily, there’s another form out there.
-It’s called methylcobalamin, and it is exactly what’s in our foods and our cells, so our bodies can utilize it readily.
-If cyanocobalamin is a nut with a shell, methylcobalamin is the nut that’s shelled and ready for use.
+It’s called methylcobalamin, and it is identical to what’s in our foods and our cells.
+If cyanocobalamin is a nut with a shell, methylcobalamin is the nut that’s shelled and ready for use.*

-I like nature-identical, bioactive, coenzymatic forms of vitamins and minerals because that’s what the body sees in the diet.
-That’s what’s used in the cells, and that’s what fits.
-The beauty of synthesis is that it’s an incredibly clean process compared to trying to extract B12 from beef liver (richest food source).
+I like nature-identical forms of vitamins and minerals because that’s what the body sees in the diet.
+The beauty of synthesis is that it’s an incredibly clean process compared to trying to extract B12 from beef liver (a rich food source).
 You just take simple molecules and control organic chemistry reactions.
 You’re left with just the pure compound.
-In that way, the synthesized version is worry-free and more cost-effective.
-Methylcobalamin is the only non-branded active ingredient in Essential for Women - it has been around since the discovery of B12 in the 1950s because it is the predominant form in cells, where B12 was first isolated.
+In that way, the synthesized version is worry-free and more cost-effective.*

 Our product is made in India, under very well-regulated conditions.
 Then, we take it to the US and blend it with what’s called a carrier.
 Why?
 When pure, very little B12 is needed in the product (like a drop of red food color in a public swimming pool).
 To make sure B12 is the same dose in each capsule, it needs to be evenly distributed throughout the product, and adding the carrier allows the amount to be mixed evenly when the product is being made.
 When you have such tiny amounts as you see in vitamins, uniformity is critical.*